Siamak T. Nabili, MD, MPH

 No. Erythropoietin is produced to a lesser extent by the liver.
 Only about 10% of erythropoietin is produced in the liver.
 The erythropoietin gene has been found on human chromosome 7 (in band 7q21).
 Different DNA sequences flanking the erythropoietin gene act to control liver versus kidney production of erythropoietin.

 Why is an erythropoietin test performed?

 The erythropoietin hormone can be detected and measured in the blood.
-The level of erythropoietin in the blood can indicate bone marrow disorders, (such as polycythemia, or increased red blood cell production) kidney disease, or erythropoietin abuse.
-Testing erythropoietin blood levels is thus of value if:
+An abnormal level of erythropoietin in the blood can indicate bone marrow disorders, (such as polycythemia, or increased red blood cell production) kidney disease, or erythropoietin abuse.
+Testing erythropoietin blood levels is of value if:

-- Too little erythropoietin might be responsible for too few red blood cells (such as in evaluating anemia, especially anemia related to kidney disease).
+- Too little erythropoietin might be responsible for too few red blood cells (anemia), especially anemia related to kidney disease.

 - Too much erythropoietin might be causing too many red blood cells (polycythemia).

 - Too much erythropoietin might be evidence for a kidney tumor.

 - Too much erythropoietin in an athlete may suggest erythropoietin abuse.